-Lack of an immediate response to public comments or presentations should not be interpreted as anything other than a commitment by the Board to take the issue under advisement for possible future action.
+Lack of an immediate response to public comments or presentations should not be interpreted as anything other than a commitment by the Board to take the issue under advisement for possible future action or response.

-Personnel matters and other confidential matters identified in Section 2(c) of the Illinois Open Meetings Act will not be addressed during "Visitor Comment".
+Personnel matters and other confidential matters exempt from discussing in an open meeting, as identified in Section 2(c) of the Illinois Open Meetings Act, will not be addressed during "Visitor Comment".